Spousal Open Work Permit

 Unfortunately this is not an option anymore.
 The Canadian government ended flagpoling for new work permits on December 24, 2024.
 The announcement can be found > here <.
 From within Canada you must apply online.

-How long will the spousal open work permit be valid for?
+How long will the Spousal Open Work Permit be valid for?

 If my passport is not valid long enough, can I extend the work permit?

-• You are in Canada.
+1. You must be in Canada.

 If my partner extends the work permit, can I get an extension too?

-• If you are in Canada with a closed work permit that is tied to one employer, you are not allowed to change employers.
-Only after the Spousal Open Work Permit is approved and mailed to you.
+If you’re in Canada on a Working Holiday work permit (an open work permit), you are permitted to work for any employer.
+On the other hand, if you are in Canada with a closed work permit that is tied to a specific employer, you are not allowed to change employers.
+You can only do so after the Spousal Open Work Permit is approved and mailed to you.

 If you apply for the Spousal Open Work Permit after the existing work permit has already expired, there is no maintained status and you have to wait until you have received the Spousal Open Work Permit before you can start working again.

-Can I leave Canada while I wait for the decision on my spousal open work permit?
+Can I leave Canada while I wait for the decision on my Spousal Open Work Permit?

 Yes, you can leave Canada and come back as long as you still have an active work permit.